Place de la Bastille

-The square straddles 3 arrondissements of Paris, namely the 4th, 11th and 12th.
+The square straddles three arrondissements of Paris, namely the 4th, 11th and 12th.
 The square and its surrounding areas are normally called simply Bastille.
 The July Column (Colonne de Juillet) which commemorates the events of the July Revolution (1830) stands at the center of the square.
 Other notable features include the Bastille Opera, the Bastille subway station and a section of the Canal Saint Martin.
 Prior to 1984, the former Bastille railway station stood where the opera house now stands.

 The square is home to concerts and similar events.
 The north-eastern area of Bastille is busy at night with its many cafés, bars, night clubs, and concert halls.
 As a consequence of its historical significance, the square is often the site or point of departure of political demonstrations, including the massive anti-CPE demonstration of 28 March 2006.

 History

 Early history of the Bastille

-The Bastille was built between 1370 and 1383 during the reign of King Charles V as part of the defenses of Paris, the structure was converted into a state prison in the 17th century by Richelieu, who was king Louis XIII's chief minister.
-At that time it primarily housed political prisoners, but also religious prisoners, "seditious" writers, and young rakes held at the request of their families.
+The Bastille was built between 1370 and 1383 during the reign of Charles V as part of the defenses of Paris; the structure was converted into a state prison in the 17th century by Richelieu, Louis XIII's chief minister.
+At that time, it primarily housed political prisoners, but also religious prisoners, "seditious" writers, and young rakes held at the request of their families.
 It began to acquire a poor reputation when it became the main prison for those taken under lettres de cachet issued by the King of France.

 By the late 18th century, the building was made up of eight close-packed towers, around 24 m (80 ft) high, surrounding two courtyards and the armoury.
-The prisoners were held within the 5-7 story towers, each having a room around 4.6 m (15 ft) across and containing various articles of furniture.
+The prisoners were held within the 5–7 story towers, each having a room around 4.6 m (15 ft) across and containing various articles of furniture.
 The infamous cachots (dungeons), the oozing, vermin-infested subterranean cells were no longer in use, since the respective reigns of Louis XV and Louis XVI, who both worked on reforming the penal system in France.
 The governor of the prison was given a daily allowance per prisoner, the amount depending on their status—from nineteen livres per diem for scientists and academics down to three for commoners.
 Although its prisoners' conditions were better than in many other prisons in France, including the dreaded Bicêtre in Paris, popular literary accounts focused on the Bastille as a place of horror and oppression and a symbol of autocratic cruelty.